satellitecomponent/Neurite/README.md

 All of these features are still in alpha.
 Refreshing the page will reset your graph over.

-The Future of Fractal-GPT
+# The Future of Neurite

-Fractal-GPT is just getting started.

 The app is a recursive environment to generate ideas.
 As we are in the middle of a rapid acceleration in AI developement, new tools to visualize and organize information will be become ever more necessary.